Multivariate Time Series Analysis With Python for Forecasting and Modeling (Updated 2023)

 array([ 0.17806667, 0.1552133 , 0.1274826 , 0.12277888, 0.09554265, 0.08383711, 0.07246919, 0.06337852, 0.04051374, 0.02652395, 0.01467492, 0.00051835])

-We can now go ahead and create the validation set to fit the model, and test the performance of the model:
+We can now go ahead and create the validation set to fit the model and test its performance.

 #creating the train and validation set train = data[:int(0.8*(len(data)))] valid = data[int(0.8*(len(data))):] #fit the model from statsmodels.tsa.vector_ar.var_model import VAR model = VAR(endog=train) model_fit = model.fit() # make prediction on validation prediction = model_fit.forecast(model_fit.y, steps=len(valid))